avivfaraj/portfolio/posts/ee/acloud.md

 ![read speed samba {600x125} {caption: Read Speed Test Over Internet}](acloud/read_samba.png)
 ![write spped samba {600x125} {caption: Write Speed Test Over Internet}](acloud/write_samba.png)

-As can be seen in the images above, performance is worse than the one performed on the server itself. &nbsp;
+As can be seen in the images above, performance is worse than the one performed on the server itself.
-Over the internet, read speed is 11,587,146 bytes/second which is ~11 MB/s, and write speed 10,101,961 bytes/second which is ~9.6 MB/s. &nbsp;
+Over the internet, read speed is 11,587,146 bytes/second which is ~11 MB/s, and write speed 10,101,961 bytes/second which is ~9.6 MB/s.
-This test shows that both writing to and reading from this server don't max out the read and write speeds of USB3.0. &nbsp;
+This test shows that both writing to and reading from this server don't max out the read and write speeds of USB3.0.
-With that in mind, choosing NVMe over USB3.0 would probably not affect this test much. &nbsp;
+With that in mind, choosing NVMe over USB3.0 would probably not affect this test much.
-Instead, better network speeds, as well as greater RAM will probably increase performance. &nbsp;
+Instead, better network speeds, as well as greater RAM will probably increase performance.

+---

 ## Summary {#summary}